-Players involved in the notorious 60 Minutes-on-Wednesday segment, reported by Dan Rather, that employed dubious documents regarding President Bush's National Guard service may have been rooting for a John Kerry victory.
+Players involved in the notorious 60 Minutes II story, reported by Dan Rather, which employed dubious documents regarding President Bush’s National Guard service, may have been rooting for a John Kerry victory.

-No, it wasn't that old bugaboo, liberal media bias, so much as a bias toward saving their own skins.
+No, it wasn’t that old bugaboo liberal media bias as much as it was a bias toward saving their own skins.
 The report from an internal investigation into the documents mess was purposely being held until after the election.

-But now, faced with four more years of President Bush, whom CBS News maligned with dicey documents, executives at CBS parent Viacom are more likely to take a harder line on the executives involved.
+But now, faced with four more years of President Bush, executives at CBS parent Viacom could take a harder line on the executives involved.